naregderlevonian/herodot/README.md

 |:--:|:--:|:--:|:--:|
 | Common | Launcher | Notification | Yerevan Scheme |

-# Repository Dependencies
+# Repository DepEndencies

-Below is a list of the primary dependencies:
+Below is a list of the primary depEndencies:

 1. **acpi**: A tool for displaying information about power management and battery status.
 2. **bluez**: The official Bluetooth protocol stack for Linux.